Manitar/Rust_RestAPI/README.md

 When I write id, type in the actual id used in the objects.
 Person id for people/id, task id for tasks/id

+To do list:
+1) Figure out the correct syntax to add JSON into database.
+2) Add Homework, Chore and implement them correctly.